zenotech/pyepic/docs/source/examples.rst

 .. code-block:: python

-    from pyepic.client import EPICClient
+    from pyepic import EPICClient

     client = EPICClient("your_api_token_goes_here")

     # List all clusters
-    clusters = client.list_clusters()
+    clusters = client.catalog.list_clusters()
     for cluster in clusters.results:
         print("{} | {} | {}".format(cluster.id, cluster.display_name, cluster.display_description))

     # List clusters with a filter for a cluster name
-    clusters = client.list_clusters(cluster_name="csd3")
+    clusters = client.catalog.list_clusters(cluster_name="csd3")

     # List clusters with a filter for a particular application versions, for example list applications above gives "OpenFOAM v1606" ID=12
-    clusters = client.list_clusters(application_id=12)
+    clusters = client.catalog.list_clusters(application_id=12)

-An example response is shown below.
+An example json response is shown below.
 The id listed is the batch queue id needed when submitting an EPIC job to that queue.

 .. code-block:: json